 - Clearance of TB test, fingerprinting clearances, and any other State/Federal licensing or

-- Proof of COVID-19 vaccination and booster, or an HR-approved religious/medical exemption.
+- Proof of COVID-19 vaccination and booster required.

-- 4 weeks of PTO and 11 paid holidays
+- 5 weeks of PTO and 11 paid holidays.

 Key Words: nonprofit, non-profit, mental health, mental health agency, behavioral health, healthcare, counselor, youth advocate, family advocate, children advocate, youth counselor, adolescent, advocate.